 - Sponsoring Department: Modern and Classical Languages

-- Prerequisites: Students who have completed SPAN 201: Intermediate Spanish are welcome to apply; students must complete the 2 hour Linear Quad course in Spring 2021 taught by Professor Barlar on the Camino as well as field activities in preparation for the hiking they will do in Spain.
+- Prerequisites: Students who have completed SPAN 201: Intermediate Spanish are welcome to apply; students must complete the 2-hour linear quad course (SPAN 352: El Camino de Santiago) in spring 2023 taught by Professor Barlar as well as field activities in preparation for the hiking they will do in Spain.

 - Eligibility: Open to Wheaton students; students need not be Spanish majors/minors but they receive Spanish credit for the course.
 In addition to those studying Spanish, the program would also be well-suited for students in International Relations, Theology, Anthropology, Psychology, Biology/Environmental Science, and/or Art History.